ecerroni/apollo-datasource-mongodb/README.md

     return this.users.loadOneById(userId, { ttl: MINUTE })
   }

-  updateUserName(userId, newName) {
+  async updateUserName(userId, newName) {
-    this.users.deleteFromCacheById(userId)
+    await this.users.deleteFromCacheById(userId)

-    // users.flushCollectionCache() // to flush the whole collection's cache.
-It needs allowFlushingCollectionCache to be true in the extended config object passed to the initialize method return this.users.updateOne({
+    // await this.users.flushCollectionCache() // to flush the whole collection's cache.
+It needs allowFlushingCollectionCache to be true in the extended config object passed to the initialize method
+    // N.B.: Flushing the collection cache works only with Redis.
+It has no effect otherwise.

+    return this.users.updateOne({
       _id: userId
     }, {